Travel to the EU (Including Ireland, Switzerland & Norway)

 The AHC is valid for use for 10 days after the date that we issue, sign and stamp it.
 It is also used when you re-enter the UK, which must be within four months of the date it is issued.
 (If you are staying outside the UK for longer than four months, new paperwork must be provided by a vet in the EU country you are in.)

-If you plan to travel with your pet by air please complete this AHC application.
+If you plan to travel with your pet by air please complete the AHC application.
+Also please complete the Fit to Fly application.

 Some European airlines allow pets under 8kg (including the weight of the carrier) to accompany you in the passenger cabin on the outward journey but all pets must be in the hold for their return journey to the UK.
 (This is an APHA regulation, not an airline one.)